 For E1 interface:

-CP-UP provides the UE performance feedback (UL/DL throughput, delay, packet loss) over E1 to CU-CP?
+CU-UP provides the UE performance feedback (UL/DL throughput, delay, packet loss) over E1 to CU-CP?

 This SoD is structured based on the following questions:

 Q1: Can companies agree that UE Performance feedback (UL/DL throughput, delay, packet loss) is sent from CU-UP to CU-CP?